Positive change: restructuring and process management.

-Restructuring — it doesn‘t matter if you are big or small, it can always be tough!
-It can put a huge strain on your staff, time and money.
-In this post, Ivan talks about the topic in business nobody likes to discuss.
+It doesn‘t matter if you are big or small, restructuring can be tough.
+Change can put huge strain on your staff, time and money, and is often the topic nobody likes to discuss.

 Improving service delivery, reducing costs, responding to a change in the business environment – whatever the reason, there’s no way to make restructuring completely stress-free, but there are ways to improve your chances of reaping the expected business benefits.